-Editor’s note: After a gradual rollout, we’re excited to share that everyone now has access to Boards.
-We’ve also made improvements to Boards since they originally launched in November—including filtering tasks on boards.
+Editor’s note: We’ve made improvements to Boards since they originally launched in November 2016—including filtering tasks on boards.

 We’re building Asana to be a place where everyone can work together effortlessly, no matter what role they’re in, how they organize their work, or what goal they are trying to reach.
 To that end, today we’re starting to roll out our first version of Boards in Asana, giving you another way to plan, prioritize, and track anything you’re working on, any way you want.

 Teams have been visualizing their work in columns on a board for decades.
 From the giant whiteboard covered with sticky notes, to digital tools like Trello, the board layout is an intuitive, visual way to manage work that is moving through multiple stages.

 With this initial version of Boards, visual thinkers can now organize and track their work from within Asana.
 Asana boards offer the simplicity of moving sticky notes across a white board, with the power of our full, integrated work tracking system, including advanced project management functionality and collaboration across projects.
 Our early access customers — from the product and marketing teams at Instacart and the business operations team at Lyft, to teams at Stance and USAA Bank — are already loving Boards.
 Boards are available on our web, iOS and Android apps.

 All your work, all in one place